 Passed & Forgotten

 car in rear view mirrorThe topic of choice in the DriveSmartBC e-mail box this past week has been about drivers who pass you in the left lane of a multiple lane highway and then immediately change lanes back in front of you.
 This action leaves less (sometimes much less) than optimum following distance between you and the driver who passed you.
-It's as if once passed, you are completely forgotten by the other driver.

 I've written about this once before in an article titled Forced Tailgating.
-The Inland Island Highway is often relatively quiet, yet a driver often passes me in this manner when there were literally kilometers of empty highway in front of both of us, forcing me into a tailgating situation.
+The Inland Island Highway is often relatively quiet, yet a driver often passes me in this manner when there were literally kilometres of empty highway in front of both of us, forcing me into a tailgating situation.
 Out of sight, out of mind I guess.

-It should not be this way though.
 Have you ever used the mantra mirror, signal, shoulder check, change?
-If you can't see the entire front of the vehicle behind you in your center rearview mirror, you are not far enough ahead to change lanes yet.
-Having trouble fitting in?
-Perhaps an adequate signal of your intention will result in the other driver politely making room.
+This is part of making a safe lane change.
+The second part is that if you can't see the entire front of the vehicle behind you in your centre rear view mirror, you are not far enough ahead to change lanes yet.

 I'm guessing, but I'll bet that someone is going to tell me that signalling will result in the vehicle behind in the adjacent lane jamming up behind the vehicle in front of it to prevent a lane change.
 Let's see if I'm right...